CPE Standards & Rules

 Is Your CPE Up To Date?

 As the end of each year approaches, MSCPA reminds all Missouri CPAs to take a few minutes to make sure you have taken all required CPE not only for this year (minimum of 20 hours), but for the past three years (minimum of 120 hours).
-Missouri accountancy law also requires that each Missouri CPA take two hours of ethics CPE per year to maintain licensure.
+Missouri accountancy law also requires that each Missouri CPA take six hours of ethics CPE per reporting cycle to maintain licensure.

 It is critical that all of your CPE is properly accounted for and documented.The Missouri State Board of Accountancy does CPE audits on a random, but continuous basis.